Djcarrillo6/linux-admin/section-6/section-6.md

 - Each file on the disk has a data structure called `index node` or `inode` associated with it.
 The inode contains information such as the file name, permissions, size, etc.
 - It actually contains all file information except the file contents and the name.
 - Each `inode` is uniquely identifiable by an integer number called `inode number`(`ls -i`)

+### Challenges
+  - How to solve these challenges:
+  - To be consistent with the filenames and paths run the commands on Ubuntu
+  - Write your solution in a terminal and test it.
+  - If your solution is not correct, then try to understand the error messages, watch the video again, rewrite the solution, and test it again.
+Repeat this step until you get the correct solution.
+  - Save the solution in a file for future reference or recap.

+  #### Challenge #1
+    - Using tar, create an archive of /etc in the current directory.
+    - Display the contents of the archive searching for a specific file in the archive.
+    - Extract the archive in the current directory.

+  #### Challenge #2
+    - Using tar, create a compressed archive of /etc using gzip in the current directory.
+    - Display the contents of the archive searching for a specific file in the archive.
+    - Extract the archive in another directory.

+  #### Challenge #3
+    - Create a file using a command redirection and a directory.
+    - Create 2 hard links to the file.
+Check the no. of hard links.
+    - Create a symlink to the initial file.
+Check the symlink.
+    - Delete the initial file and see what happens with the other 2 hard links and with the symlink.

+  #### Challenge #4
+    - Create a symlink to the Desktop directory in another directory.
+    - Create a hard link to the Desktop directory in another directory.